 Weiwei is a talented project and multimedia designer, he is experienced at managing the delivery of exhibits from creative concept planning to storyboard through to detail design and final production.
 He is adept at supervising development of multimedia content and ensuring the message is consistent.
 From concept planning to commissioning Weiwei storyboards and manages the multimedia games and activities in galleries.

 Glenn is a skilled project designer who trained as a graphic designer, this combined with his analytical skills honed at Law School means he absorbs complex information and distils it into compelling and unique designs.
 As a communication designer with strong practical skills Glenn ensures the seamless integration between exhibits, environment and graphic elements in a project.

-Jenny has recently joined HKD as our studio manager.
-She has over twenty years experience of working with arts organisations as an administrator and project manager.
-With a background in television production Jenny is used to managing all aspects of production including budgets, client liaison, picture copyright clearance and research.
+Holly has recently joined HKD as our studio manager.
+She has over ten years experience of working with arts organisations as an administrator and project manager.
+With a background in art practice using multi media and performance, Holly is used to managing all aspects of production including budgets, client liaison, picture copyright clearance and research.